ogbuehi/Buyer-Service/README.md

 - then the buyer can be logged in after providing credentials to access the available suppliers.

+- It could have been divided into microoservices(buyer service and supplier service), but let's keep it simple.

  TO GET THIS APPLICATION UP AND RUNNING IN YOUR SYSTEM:

   MAKE CHANGES: